Grab Clappia’s 50% OFF Black Friday Deal before it’s gone! Ends 05 Dec 2025.

 Formula Block

-This article explains the Formula block that can be used as part of App design.
+This article explains the 'Calculation & Logic' block (also known as the Formula block) that can be used as part of App design.

 Formula Block